-The report sets out the 2013/14 Treasury Strategy Statement and Annual Investment Strategy together with the setting of Prudential Indicators
+• The report sets out the 2013/14 Treasury Strategy Statement and Annual Investment Strategy together with the setting of Prudential Indicators.

-RECON IMENDATION FOR AUDIT COMMITTEE; That: (A) the Committee considers the 2013/14 Treasury Management Strategy Statement and Annual Investment Strategy and Prudential Indicators and makes comments to the Executive.
-RECOM That: IMENDATIONS FOR EXECUTIVE: (A) the 2013/14 Treasury Management Strategy Statement and Annual Investment Strategy and Prudential Indicators for East Herts Council be approved; and (B) the Policy on Minimum Revenue Provision (MRP) be approved.
+RECOM IMENDATION FOR AUDIT COMMITTEE; That: (A) the Committee considers the 2013/14 Treasury Management Strategy Statement and Annual Investment Strategy and Prudential Indicators and makes comments to the Executive.
+RECOM IMENDATIONS FOR EXECUTIVE: (A) the 2013/14 Treasury Management Strategy Statement and Annual Investment Strategy and Prudential Indicators for East Herts Council be recommended to Council for approval; and (B) the Policy on Minimum Revenue Provision (MRP) be recommended to Council for approval.